Calgary Marathon

 The Calgary Marathon is an annual race held in Calgary, Alberta, Canada.
 First held in 1963, and annually since 1971, it has a certified running distance of 26.219 mi.
-The marathon is certified by Athletics Canada and is a registered AIMS Marathon, and therefore can be used as a qualifying marathon race.
+The marathon is certified by Athletics Canada and is registered with the Association of International Marathons and Distance Races (AIMS), allowing it to serve as a qualifying marathon race.

-In 2014, a record 15,000 participants came out to celebrate Canada's longest running marathon turning 50, including 500 participants who competed in the first-ever 50KM Ultra.
-In 2022, Calgary Marathon welcomed Servus Credit Union as the title sponsor.
+In 2014, a record 15,000 participants came out to celebrate Canada's longest running marathon turning 50, including 500 participants who competed in the first-ever 50 km ultra.
+In 2022, the Calgary Marathon welcomed Servus Credit Union as the title sponsor.
 In 2023, the finish line was relocated to Enmax Park.

-In 2024, Calgary Marathon celebrated its 60th "Diamond" Anniversary with a one-time-only 60 km Ultra road race and finisher medals that featured two "diamonds".
-In 2024 the marathon handed out non-alcoholic beer at aid stations becoming the first North American marathon to do so at an official aid station.
+In 2024, the Calgary Marathon celebrated its 60th "Diamond" Anniversary with a one-time 60 km ultramarathon road race and finisher medals that featured two "diamonds".
+In 2024 the marathon handed out non-alcoholic beer at aid stations, becoming the first marathon in North America to offer non-alcoholic beer at an official aid station along the course.

 In 2025, the Calgary Marathon saw 17,280 runners participate in its races, roughly 17% more than the previous record of 14,750 from 2014.
-2025 was also the first year that saw races held over two days, with 5K and 10K held on Saturday, and the half marathon and marathon held on Sunday.
+2025 was also the first year that saw races held over two days, with 5 km and 10 km races held on Saturday, and the half marathon and marathon held on Sunday.